 Continuous Positive Airway Pressure (CPAP) machines are frequently prescribed because of individuals with this condition.
-This machine provides constant air pressure and this prevents their air passage from closing.
-You become eligible for a higher rating if you comply with your doctor’s instruction.
+This machine provides constant air pressure, and this prevents their air passage from closing.
+You become eligible for a higher rating if you comply with your doctor’s instructions.

 The contrary will make the insurer to place you inside a suitable ranked health class which translates to higher rates.

 The cost of life insurance increases with age.
-Sleep apnea worsens with time and this makes it almost impossible with regard to elderly adults to purchase insurance policies.
+Sleep apnea worsens with time, and this makes it almost impossible for elderly adults to purchase insurance policies.

-You can appeal the decision by the life insurance company is you feel they haven’t underwritten you correctly for this condition.
-For reconsideration, you will be required to indicate that there was some kind of mistake or omission.
+You can appeal the decision by the life insurance company if you feel they haven’t underwritten you correctly for this condition.
+For reconsideration, you will be required to indicate that there was some mistake or omission.
 You are better placed if you work closely alongside your doctor.
-Your doctor should provide good documentation showing long-term prognosis and that your condition is well-controlled.
+Your doctor should provide good documentation showing a long-term prognosis and that your condition is well-controlled.